antiflasher/adaptizer-swift/README.md

 ### Manual so far

-Drag `Adapter.swift` into your project.
+Drag `Adaptizer.swift` into your project.

 <br>